-Now in its 14th year, SOMArts’ Day of the Dead exhibition broke ground as one of the most internationally diverse Día de los Muertos celebrations in the United States.
-Over the years, this group exhibition has brought together countless perspectives on how the dead are honored and celebrated, and has given voice to both Bay Area and international artists from a breadth of cultural backgrounds.
+Now in its 15th year, SOMArts’ Day of the Dead exhibition broke ground as one of the most internationally diverse Día de los Muertos celebrations in the United States.
+Over the years, this group exhibition has brought together numerous and various perspectives to honor, remember and celebrate the dead.
+It has given voice to both Bay Area and international artists from a breadth of cultural backgrounds while connecting traditional altars and personal memories to contemporary installations, social and global issues.

 What sets SOMArts’ Day of the Dead exhibition apart from other similarly themed exhibitions is a mixture of traditional altars and contemporary multimedia art installations.
-Imagining Time, Gathering Memory: Dia de los Muertos 2013 is an equally great opportunity to explore the strengths of tradition and the wonders of technology in honoring the dead by utilizing both traditional and contemporary art practices in the creation of their work.
+Visions at Twilight: Dia de los Muertos 2014 is an equally great opportunity to explore the strengths of tradition and to honor the dead by utilizing both traditional and contemporary art practices in the creation of your work.

-There will be an informational meeting for interested artists at SOMArts, 934 Brannan St. between 8th and 9th on Tuesday, August 13, 6:30pm–8pm.
+There will be an informational meeting for interested artists at SOMArts, 934 Brannan St. between 8th and 9th on Thursday, July 31 from 6:30pm–8:30pm.
 Attendance is strongly suggested as René and Rio Yañez will discuss the materials that will be used to structure the exhibit, and the meeting will be an opportunity to meet fellow artists.

-Proposals must be received no later than 5pm on Saturday, August 24th, 2013 to be considered.
+Proposals must be received no later than 5pm on Monday, August 11th, 2014 to be considered.
 Click here to submit your proposal online.
-If you need technical assistance, please email Jennifer Nicholson at email@example.com.
+If you need technical assistance, please email Milda Vakarinaite at email@example.com.

 Key Dates & Information: